Moodle learning management system (LMS)

 ---

 The Moodle (abbreviation for Modular Object-Oriented Dynamic Learning Environment) learning management system (LMS) is a secure web-based environment used for the development and delivery of course activities and resources.
-Moodle allows teachers to organize and store course content in a secure web-based environment which their students can access from anywhere at any time.
-Teachers can post, collect, and grade assignments, administer quizzes, host online discussions, share resources and more.
+Moodle allows instructors to organize and store course content in a secure web-based environment which their students can access from anywhere at any time.
+Instructors can post, collect, and grade assignments, administer quizzes, host online discussions, share resources and more.

 Related policy: Scope and guidelines for Moodle use